 This month, leading up to Christmas, we’ll take a look at some takes on this Scrooge guy, from the classic to the spinoffs, and see what we can deduce about the mental makeup of Scrooge.

-Got some ideas for who we should look at next December?
+Got some ideas for who I should look at next December?
 Post your thoughts in the comments!